leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/cache.rst

    Frame on which to stop the simulation.

    .. note::

-      The simulation is only calculated for positive frames in between the *Start* and *End* frames of the *Cache* panel.
+      The simulation is only calculated for positive frames between the *Start* and *End* frames of the *Cache* panel.
 So if you want a simulation that is longer than the default frame range you have to change the *End* frame.

 .. _bpy.types.FluidDomainSettings.cache_data_format:

 Data File Format
    File format for the data simulation files.
 Data simulation files store the information of the most basic grids that are needed for a fluid simulation (e.g. velocity, density).

    Uni Cache
       Blender's own caching format with some compression.

-   Uni Cache
+   Raw Cache
       Blender's own caching format without any compression.

    OpenVDB
       Advanced and efficient storage method developed by `DreamWorks Animation <http://www.dreamworksanimation.com/>`__.

       All grids are stored in separate ``.vdb`` files.
-Every file therefore contains just one simulation field / grid.
+Thus every file contains just one simulation field or grid.

 .. _bpy.types.FluidDomainSettings.cache_particle_format: